clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 ## Create your SpacetimeDB client

-Now that we've imported the `DbConnection` type, we can use it to connect our app to our module.
+Now that we've imported the `DbConnection` type, we can use it to connect our app to our database.

 Add the following to your `App` function, just below `const [newMessage, setNewMessage] = useState('');`: